Theodore Roosevelt: Cattle rancher in Dakota

 Following the 1884 United States presidential election, Roosevelt built Elkhorn Ranch 35 mi north of the boomtown of Medora, North Dakota.
 Roosevelt learned to ride western style, rope, and hunt on the banks of the Little Missouri.
 A cowboy, he said, possesses, "few of the emasculated, milk-and-water moralities admired by the pseudo-philanthropists; but he does possess, to a very high degree, the stern, manly qualities that are invaluable to a nation".
 He wrote about frontier life for national magazines and published books: Hunting Trips of a Ranchman, Ranch Life and the Hunting-Trail, and The Wilderness Hunter.

 Roosevelt successfully led efforts to organize ranchers to address the problems of overgrazing and other shared concerns, which resulted in the formation of the Little Missouri Stockmen's Association.
 He formed the Boone and Crockett Club, whose primary goal was the conservation of large game animals and their habitats.
 In 1886, Roosevelt served as a deputy sheriff in Billings County, North Dakota.
-He and ranch hands hunted down three boat thieves.
+In one incident, when his boat was stolen by three thieves, Roosevelt and two hands pursued the men up the river while Roosevelt finished a volume of Matthew Arnold and Anna Karenina by Leo Tolstoy.
+Once the men had been apprehended, Roosevelt intended to turn them over to the sheriff’s office in the nearest town.
+To do so, he enlisted a ranchman to transport the men approximately 45 miles to the sheriff’s office, while he followed on foot to ensure that they did not escape.
+The pursuit, apprehension, and subsequent transfer of the men into custody took approximately 12 days in total.